Unconventional steady states and topological phases in an open two-level non-Hermitian system: An open two-level system with non-Hermiticity and dissipation

-For simplicity, we consider a two-level system consisting of lower level $|0\rangle$ and higher level $|1\rangle$ coupling to an environment with the loss $\gamma_{1}$ , the gain $\gamma_{2}$ and the dissipation $\Gamma$ that describes decaying from $|1\rangle$ to $|0\rangle$ as shown in Fig\ref{fig1}.
-This system is described by the Hamiltonian
+For simplicity, we consider a two-level system consisting of lower level $|0\rangle$ and higher level $|1\rangle$ coupled to an environment with loss $\gamma_{1}$ , gain $\gamma_{2}$ and the dissipation rate $\Gamma$ decays from $|1\rangle$ to $|0\rangle$, $\Omega$ is the coupling strength between two levels as shown Fig.1(a), which is the simplest and can be implemented in a variety of ways, including coupled quantum harmonic oscillators~\cite{Roccati}, waveguides~\cite{El-Ganainy} and microcavities~\cite{Peng0}.
+The Hamiltonian of system is described as